franzmohr/bvartools/README.md

 ```

     ##        invest income cons
-    ## invest  22.63   0.75 1.30
+    ## invest  22.68   0.77 1.31
-    ## income   0.75   1.46 0.65
+    ## income   0.77   1.46 0.66
-    ## cons     1.30   0.65 0.95
+    ## cons     1.31   0.66 0.95

 The means of the coefficient draws are very close to the results of the frequentist estimatior in Lütkepohl (2007).

-### `bvars` objects
+### `bvar` objects

-The `bvar` function can be used to collect relevant output of the Gibbs sampler into a standardised object, which can be used by further functions such as `predict` to obtain forecasts or `irf` for impulse respons analysis.
+The `bvar` function can be used to collect relevant output of the Gibbs sampler in a standardised object, which can be used by further functions such as `predict` to obtain forecasts or `irf` for impulse respons analysis.

 ``` r
 bvar_est <- bvar(y = y, x = x, A = draws_a[1:18,],